DhavalSharma19/ISSU_Tool_Automation/README.md

 common_device_config :- <br>
 Takes 4 arguments : self, logger, testscript, testbed <br>
 In this section we configure the devices that we connected to in the connect_devices section.
-We feature bash shell and copy the running config to startup config.
+We feature bash shell and overwrite the current startup config file with what is currently in the running configuration file.
 When device config is successful we save the device configuration.

 get_issu_matrix :- <br>
 Takes 5 arguments : self, testbed, testscript, issu_matrix_file, logger <br>